 - Your voice message should be short and positive.
-Tell the caller when you'll be back in the office to return his or her call.
-Also make sure there is no background noise, as this makes it difficult for the caller to understand what you are saying
+Tell the caller when you'll be back in the office to return their call.
+Also make sure there is no background noise, as this makes it difficult for the caller to understand what you are saying.

-- Don't read your e-mail or work while on the phone.
-Pay attention to the person on the other end, and listen carefully to what they're saying
+- Don't read your e-mail or do work while on the phone.
+Pay attention to the person on the other end, and listen carefully to what they're saying.

-The way in which you send an e-mail message, write a memo or business letter says something about you.
+The way in which you write an e-mail, memo, or business letter says something about you.
 Here's what you should remember:

 Conducting yourself in a professional manner will prompt others to treat you as such.
 If you can't remember specifics, simply: treat others as you want to be treated.